Wildfire safety is our priority

-Changing weather conditions are putting our region at risk for wildfires.
-We’ve made significant investments to protect our communities, but there are times during extreme weather when we may turn off power for public safety.
+Changing weather conditions are putting our region at increased risk for wildfires.
+Although we’ve made great efforts to protect our communities, there are still times during extreme weather when we may shut off power for public safety.

-If there’s a fire, sometimes fire officials or other agencies also ask us to cut power to keep the community and/or their crews safe.
+If there’s a fire, sometimes fire officials or other agencies will also ask us to cut power to keep the community and/or their crews safe.
+A number of critical factors are taken into consideration before this decision is made.
 Whatever the circumstances, we’ll make every effort to communicate with you in advance.
-And please know that turning off power in the interest of safety isn’t a decision we take lightly.
+Please know that turning off power in the interest of safety isn’t a decision we take lightly.
 It’s a last resort during extreme situations.

 Timeline for a Public Safety Power Shutoff

-Read more about Public Safety Power Shutoffs and the steps we take to restore power afterwards.
+Learn more about a Public Safety Power Shutoff and the steps we take to restore power afterward.

 Public Safety Power Shutoff FAQs

 We take our responsibility to operate the electric grid very seriously.
 If conditions threaten the integrity of our system, we will turn off power to protect public safety.
 Some of the factors that are taken into consideration include but are not limited to the circumstances of the emergency, wind speed measurements, vegetation moisture, temperature, humidity, field observations by SDG&E crews and information from fire agencies.

 We've developed a way to reduce the number of customers impacted when conditions may lead to a power shutoff in high-fire threat areas.
 Additional weather stations and electrical devices improve our ability to divide an electric circuit into smaller sections.
 We can be more precise when shutting off power so the number of customers impacted by a power shutoff is smaller.